raphaelvallat/pingouin/docs/index.rst

 .. figure::  /pictures/logo_pingouin.png
   :align:   center

 **Pingouin** is an open-source statistical package written in Python 3 and based mostly on Pandas and NumPy.
+Some of its main features are listed below.
+For a full list of available functions, please refer to the `API documentation <https://pingouin-stats.org/api.html>`_.

 1. ANOVAs: one- and two-ways, repeated measures, mixed, ancova

-2. Pairwise post-hocs tests (parametric and non-parametric)
+2. Pairwise post-hocs tests (parametric and non-parametric) and pairwise correlations

 3. Robust correlations, partial correlation, distance correlation, repeated measures correlation and intraclass correlation